asmyk/graphql-workshops/query-paginated-list/resolver-implementation.md

 # Resolver implementation

-To return paginated list we have to refactor resolver also, because data returned by resolver have to be compatible with schema.
+To return paginated list we have to also refactor resolver, because data returned by resolver have to be compatible with schema.

 ```javascript
 module.exports = {